johngilbert2000/Siamese-in-progress/README.md

 - `LFW_setup.ipynb`: run this to set up the LFW dataset for training.
 Originally this was stored in a folder labeled `/lfw`, which also contained the downloaded LFW dataset.
 - `APD_setup.ipynb`: run this to set up the APD dataset, if you have access to it.
 Note: originally the APD dataset was stored in a folder labeled `/data`, and the notebook `APD_setup.ipynb` was run in the directory containing the folder `/data` (i.e., one directory above the dataset APD)
 - `siamese_LFW.ipynb`: run this in the directory above `/data` or `/lfw` to train a siamese network that doesn't yet work.
 I'm still unsure why.
+(Note: I recommend running each cell individually, so you know what each cell is doing, and in case the file paths are different).

 Further descriptions are in the jupyter notebooks, along with further setup instructions.